SBRitter/hbz-deliver-module/hbz-deliver-module/README.md

 Use another shell:
 ```
+# Go to the project root directory of the deliver module and build the project
 cd okapi/hbz-deliver-module
 mvn package -DskipTests

+# Run the deploy script for deliver
 ./okapi_deploy_script_deliver
 ```

-This will create a tenant called hbz and deploy the module.
+This will create a tenant in Okapi called hbz and deploy the deliver module.

 ## Deploy circulation module of lsp-apis-impl on Okapi

 ```
+# Go back to the directory above the Okapi project (e.g. some directory like ~/code/ or ~/git/)
-cd ..
+cd ../..

+# Get the project and build & run the two subprojects domain-models-poc and circulation
 git clone https://github.com/sling-incubator/lsp-apis-impl.git
 cd lsp-apis-impl/domain-models-poc
 mvn clean install -DskipTests
 cd ../circulation
 mvn clean install -DskipTests

+# Go back to the directory of the hbz-deliver-module and run the deploy script for the lsp-apis-impl circulation submodule.
+This will deploy the lsp-apis-impl circulation module on Okapi.
 cd ../../okapi/hbz-deliver-module
 ./okapi_deploy_script_lsp
 ```